StacD/RPSLS-Game/README.md

 ### Player choices

-At the screen the user is presented with 5 options to choose from.
+On the screen the user is presented with 5 options to choose from.
 These consist of a rock, sheet of paper, pair of scissors, a lizard and a picture of the popular character Spock from Star Trek.